Otta Bednářová: Biography

 Beginning in 1974, Bednářová began reproducing and distributing Samizdat publications.
 She produced banned books by Karel Kaplan and Ludvík Vaculík, her former colleague at Radio Czechoslovak.
 She also distributed the Listy magazine, which included works by Jiří Pelikán that were smuggled into Czechoslovakia.
 This drew the attention of the StB, the communist Czechoslovakia secret police, who began monitoring her activities.

 Bednářová became an early signatory of the Charter 77 declaration in 1976 and encouraged her two sons to sign it as well.
 She was arrested by the StB for the first time shortly after signing Charter 77 and held in Pankrác Prison.

 In 1978, Bednářová joined with sixteen other Charter 77 signatories to create the Committee for the Defense of the Unjustly Prosecuted (VONS).
 Bednářová and her colleagues founded VONS to defend Czechoslovak citizens who were arrested or persecuted for their political and personal beliefs.
 In May 1979, the StB secret police arrested Bednářová and nine other founding VONS members.
 Bednářová was held in custody for four months before being sentenced to three years in prison without probation.
 She served sixteen months of her sentence before being released.
-She quickly returned to her work distributing samizdat publication once she was freed.
+She quickly returned to her work distributing samizdat publications once she was freed.

 On 17 November 1989, Bednářová took part in a march commemorating the 50th anniversary of the Czechoslovak universities by the Nazis.
 Although the march had been permitted by authorities, it was violently dispersed by public security forces, starting the Velvet Revolution.
 Bednářová was beaten by police.

 Following the Velvet Revolution and the fall of communism, Bednářová worked in the Committee of Good Will of Olga Havlová.
 President Václav Havel awarded her the Order of Tomáš Garrigue Masaryk, class III, for services to democracy and human rights in October 1997.
 She also received a commendation for her participation in the resistance to communism in September 2014.

 Otta Bednářová died at a hospital in Prague's Vinohrady district on 5 September 2023, at the age of 96.